cavalab/feat/docs/examples/archive.md

 ```

 This produces the figure below.
 Note that ElasticNet produces a similar test score to the linear representation
-in Feat's archive, and that Random Forest's test score is near the representation [tanh(x_0)][tanh(x_1)].
-The
+in Feat's archive, and that Random Forest's test score is near the representation
+$[(x_2 + x_0)][(x1-x_3)][\sin(x)]$.

+The best model, marked with a square, is selected from the validation curve (blue line).
+The validation curve
-validation curve shows how models begin to overfit as complexity grows.
+shows how models begin to overfit as complexity grows.
+By visualizing the archive, we can see that a lower
+complexity model (the representation beginning with $relu(x_3)$) achieves nearly as good of a validation score.
+In this case it may be preferable to choose that representation instead.
+We can also see that the validation scores
+in general oscillate around the test score of the final model.

 ![Feat archive](archive_example.svg)